 A 4.3 kilometre stone wall encircles the center of Avignon.
 Construction on Avignon’s city walls began in 1355 during the Papacy of Pope Innocent VI.
 They were completed in 1370, and served to protect the city from outside attacks from mercenaries.
 (There was an earlier wall, but only fragments remain today).

-The wall was accessed by seven city gates which were closed each night, and a 4 metre moat also prevented access to the city.
+The wall once boated seven city gates.
+A 4-metre moat futher prevented easy access to the city.
 The walls were approximately 8 metres high, and encircled by 35 high towers and 50 intermediary towers.

 You can access the ramparts from the Avignon Bridge entrance.
 Best part?
 Access is free of charge!